List of urban local bodies in Odisha

 Odisha, a state on the eastern coast of India, is divided into 30 administrative geographical units called districts.
 Urban Local Bodies (ULBs) in Odisha, comprising Municipal Corporations, Municipalities, and NACs, are established under the Department of Housing & Urban Development, Government of Odisha.
 The 74th Amendment Act defined their formation & activities.

 Odisha State Election Commission conducts elections for the post of Mayors, Corporators, Chairpersons & Councilors.
-Last election of ULBs were conducted on 2022.
+The last election for ULBs were conducted in 2022.